 Zafar has developed diabetes since being imprisoned and experiences heart pain and headaches.
 He feels great sadness over the years he has lost.

 Reported dead in 2014

 On 25 September 2014, mistaken rumours circulated that Bhatti had been killed in his prison cell.
 It was not Bhatti who been killed, but the prisoner in the adjacent cell, British Muslim Muhammad Asghar (71), who had been sentenced to death for blasphemy.
 Ashgar, who was arrested in 2010, had a history of mental illness.

 Police officer Muhammad Yousaf, who had been deployed to protect Muhammad Asghar, shot him in the chest.
 The bullet broke two of his ribs and punctured his right lung, but he recovered in hospital.
 Prison guards arrested Yousaf, who had planned to kill all prison inmates accused of blasphemy.

 Zafar and his wife Nawab (70) do not have any children.
-In May 2017, Zafar’s wife Nawab (65) told the British Pakistani Christian Association (BCPA) that she was very worried because of numerous attempts to kill her husband.
+In May 2017, Nawab told the British Pakistani Christian Association (BCPA) that she was very worried because of numerous attempts to kill her husband.
 She reported that he is bullied everyday and is not safe from inmates or prison staff.
 She said, “When we meet we cry together and pray seeking God’s intervention,” and added, “Many Muslim people hated how quickly his church was growing.
 They have taken this action to undermine his work.”

 Zafar’s sister Naureen has also spoken of the risk of attack in prison.
 She said, “My brother has spoken several times of threats received in the cell.”